informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

   - The helper functions are case sensitive and use camelCase.

 ### General
+- Stick with the indentation size of 2.
+If a file is not using size 2, just change the whole file.
+- Use single quotes (`'some string'`) for defining strings.
 - Use semicolons everywhere.
 Even though it's unnecessary, use a semicolon after each line for consistency.
-- Stick with the indentation size of 2.
-If a file is not using size 2, just change the whole file.

 ### React/TypeScript